-Working as an entrepreneur or finding work through self-employment affects your unemployment benefits.
+Working as an entrepreneur or being self-employment may affect your unemployment benefits.
+Those considered self-employed are, for example, informal carers.
 Find out how your personal situation affects your unemployment security.

-The TE Office will determine whether you are an entrepreneur as referred to under the Unemployment Security Act.
+The TE Services will determine whether you are an entrepreneur as referred to under the Unemployment Security Act.
 This assessment may not be consistent with solutions made in connection with taxation, for instance.

 Issues such as the following are significant for the unemployment security system:

 The share of ownership applies to both the shares of family members as well as ownership through a so-called intermediary company.

 The TE Services will first determine whether you are an entrepreneur as referred to under the Unemployment Security Act.
 If you are considered an entrepreneur, the TE Office will determine whether you are employed as a full-time or part-time entrepreneur.
 If you are neither a wage-earner nor an entrepreneur, you may be self-employed.
 For example, family caregivers are considered self-employed.
 The TE Office will determine whether your self-employment is considered full-time or part-time.

 You are not entitled to unemployment benefits if you are fully employed as an entrepreneur or through self-employment.
 Your employment is considered full-time if the amount of work required by your business activities or your personal work input is so substantial that you cannot take on a full-time job.
 Only the amount of work required by the activities is crucial for determining whether you are seen as a full-time entrepreneur; the amount of income or profit obtained from the business or personal work input is insignificant.